donovanh/donovanh.github.com/_posts/2013-10-22-stereoscopic.markdown

       perspective: 1600px;
     }

 This CSS sets up the stage with some proportions and sets a `perspective` value.
-Perspective is strangely named as it actually describes the depth of the scene, with smaller values producting more extreme-looking results.
+Perspective describes the depth of the scene, with smaller values producting more extreme-looking results.
 In this case, 1600 pixels looks pretty good, but you can try different values in your own scene to see how it feels.

 ## Building the cube

-The cube itself is made up of six `figure` elements.
-Using the CSS3 `transform` property, we can manipulate these figures in the 3D space and position them where we like.
+The cube itself is made up of six elements.
+Using the CSS3 `transform` property, we can manipulate these spans in the 3D space and position them where we like.
 First though we need to tell the browser that our intention is to move things around in 3D.
 Some CSS achieves this.

     .cube {
       -moz-transform-style: preserve-3d;